ilorm/old-monorepo/README.md

 # ilorm (I Love ORM)
-New kind of NodeJS ORM
+New kind of NodeJS ORM.

 ## Features